 Here are just a few of our favourite weekend getaways from Sydney!

 In 2000, the Blue Mountains region was named a World Heritage Area by UNESCO leading to an increase in local and international tourists to the area.
 The entrance to the Blue Mountains is located in Glenbrook/Lapstone, just 50 minutes away from Sydney’s city centre, however, the most popular tourist destinations is actually Leura/Katoomba, located 30 minutes further.

 There is no shortage of accommodation options in the Blue Mountains.
 You can find anything from basic camping to high-end resorts.
-There are options to fit any budget and any type of travelers.
+There are options to fit any budget and any type of traveler.

-Hunter Valley is renowned for being one of Australia’s best wine regions.
-Its rolling green hills and beautiful vineyard views create the perfect backdrop for a romantic weekend away.
+Hunter Valley is renowned for being one of Australia’s best wine regions and Sydney wine tours to the area are popular for locals and visitors alike.
+Its rolling green hills and beautiful vineyard views create the perfect backdrop for a romantic getaway from Sydney.
 There are over 150 cellar doors in the region and plenty of new wines to be discovered!